 I also gathered what I could from the literature in our library and summarized it:

 ~ The rough and fine grinding both went fast --maybe too fast for good control.
 I spent more time gauging my progress (ended up using automotive leaf gauges and a truly straight [hard to find] steel rule for the sagitta) --

 ~ --and trying to judge when #500 pits had vanquished the #120 pits.
 (Which was fairly easy, after I made a glass microscope slide with #120 grind on one end and #500 grind on the other --for microscopic comparison.)

-~ You can switch to "wet testing" the mirror (plain water is best) by reflection (a flashlight next to your eye) shortly after starting the #500 grit grind.
+~ You can switch to "wet testing" the mirror (plain water is best) by reflection (an AA battery flashlight next to your eye) shortly after starting the #500 grit grind.

 ~ Be very sure to do the "pencil" or "felt tip marker" test for contact --before calling it quits with your finest fine grind.
 (Simply mark up the mirror, then see if a few strokes cleans your marks off evenly.)